 - Mini chocolate chips: You can definitely use regular sized chocolate chips.
 I love using dark chocolate chips in this recipe!

-You bet!
+And yes, these are freezer friendly and great for meal prep!
 After baking, let them cool slightly, then store them in silicone freezer-safe bags before placing them in the freezer.
-They’ll last in the freezer for up to three months, or in the refrigerator for up to a week.
-When you’re ready to eat one (or more!), thaw them at room temperature or pop one in the microwave for 30-45 seconds.
+They’ll last in the freezer for up to three months.
+When you’re ready to eat one (or more!), thaw them at room temperature or pop one in the microwave for 20-30 seconds.

 Why I Love These Gluten Free Chocolate Zucchini Muffins